 - 1/2 cup dairy free chocolate chips

-- More sea salt for sprinkling on top
+- 1 teaspoon sea salt flakes for sprinkling on top

 Cream the solid coconut oil and the brown sugar.
-Add the almond milk and applesauce and mix.
+Add the non-dairy milk and applesauce and mix.

-Turn off mixer and add the oats and chocolate chips, stir by hand.
+Turn off mixer and add the oats and chocolate chips, then stir by hand.